sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 - **Supported**: Integrations that Sensu developed.
 Supported integrations may be [commercial features][7] that require a valid Sensu [license][8].
 - **Community**: Integrations contributed by members of the Sensu community.
 Community integrations are free and open-source.

-The **Sensu Plus** category includes our [Sensu Plus][12]-enabled integrations, which provide turnkey analytics via Sumo Logic applications and dashboards.

 The rest of the categories are based on the integration's function, like cloud monitoring or automated remediation.

 ### Browse a metadata-based list